Bringing Light to the Shadows of Health Care

 To fill the gaps in mental health service in the region, Mitchell said family practice doctors need to know more about mental health.

-“In a city like Dallas, where they have a ready supply of mental health help, family doctors can quickly refer someone to a mental health professional.
-In Plainview, a family doctor can’t get them to a psychiatrist.
-They have to be on the front lines of that therapy,” he said.
+“In a city like Dallas, where they have a ready supply of mental health help, the family physician will be very quick to refer to a mental health professional…If you’re in Plainview as a family physician, you can’t simply say you’ll run them over to see this psychiatrist, because there is no psychiatrist over there.
+So out of necessity you have to be on the front lines of that therapy as well,” he said.

 To meet that need, Texas Tech University Health Sciences Center is considering a combined family medicine/psychiatric residency program.